ms-iot/content/win10/samples/NodejsWU.md

     ![Debugging Screenshot]({{site.baseurl}}/images/Nodejs/debugging-vs.PNG)

-### WinRT namespaces
+### Universal Windows Platform (UWP) namespaces
-WinRT namespaces are available for you to use in Node.js.
+UWP namespaces are available for you to use in Node.js.
 The code below returns the date and time instead of 'Hello World' in the previous example.
 <UL>
 {% highlight JavaScript %}
 var http = require('http');
-var winrt = require("winrt");
+var uwp = require("uwp");
-winrt.projectNamespace("Windows");
+uwp.projectNamespace("Windows");
 var calendar = new Windows.Globalization.Calendar();

 http.createServer(function (req, res) {